tibequadorian/route-curvature/README.md

 A small and flexible tool written in C to calculate the curvature of a route.

-Takes space separated data file as input, but also includes script to convert GPX in a readable format (TODO).
+Takes space separated data file as input.
 Output is a space separated data file as well, ready to be plotted by gnuplot or similar software.

 ## Installation